Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Conclusions

 The machine learning approach developed here can also be potentially utilized to track changes in the behavior of complex turbulent systems with respect to equations' parameters.
 In particular, it should be sufficient to generate a small new dataset to update the output matrix $W_{out}$ and significantly improve the predictive power of the reservoir computing model in a new parameter regime.
 A sufficient condition for the success of the transfer learning approach in this context is related to classical results for continuous dependence of solutions on parameters.
-In addition, as discussed in the previous paragraph, the transfer learning approach is likely to be successful away from bifurcation points.
+However, the transfer learning approach may not be suitable for predicting trajectories of a system near a bifurcation points since the model's behavior typically changes drastically during a bifurcation.
+This will be investigated in a subsequent paper.

 Overall, the reservoir computing approach with transfer learning is an efficient approach for generating prediction trajectories in a non-equilibrium setting.
-This approach has many potential applications, including numerical prediction techniques utilizing ensemble simulations.
-The ESN model can be used in parallel to quickly generate much larger ensembles of trajectories compared to direct numerical simulations.
-We expect that the acceleration factor will be even larger for higher-dimensional problems.
+This approach has many potential applications, including numerical prediction techniques utilizing ensemble simulations. {\colb We demonstrate that RC is highly efficient computationally since it is not restricted by the CFL condition and is able to generate trajectories with a much larger time-step compared with numerical simulations of the SWE.
+Moreover, the ESN model can be used in parallel to quickly generate much larger ensembles of trajectories compared to direct numerical simulations.
+We expect that the acceleration factor will be even larger for higher-dimensional problems if ESN is combined with PCA analysis or machine learning techniques for solution compression (e.g. variational autoencoders). }